 Our editors independently selected these items because we think you will enjoy them and might like them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.
 Learn more about Shop TODAY.

 Though many of us continue to practice social distancing, you may still find yourself in need of a nail refresh.
-With nail salons closed, it can be tough to get the results you're used to when taking care of your nails at home.
+With nail salons operating at limited hours and capacity, it can be tough to get the results you're used to when taking care of your nails at home.

-Celebrity manicurist Tom Bachik — whose clients include Jennifer Lopez and Kim Kardashian West — recently posted an Instagram story with tips to achieve the perfect at-home manicure, so Shop TODAY reached out to find out exactly what he recommends using.
+Celebrity manicurist Tom Bachik — whose clients include Jennifer Lopez and Kim Kardashian — posted a popular Instagram story with tips to achieve the perfect at-home manicure near the beginning of Covid-19, so Shop TODAY reached out to find out exactly what manicure tools he recommends using.

 Bachik says that it's fine to be generic when it comes to nail polish removers, but he prefers using one with acetone.